atjohnson1994/project_3/README.md

 # overview
 - The Fortune 500 is a list with the top 500 revenue earning companies each year.
 The released list contains each company's yearly revenue, market value, and profit.
 The aim of this project is to interpret the data in a visual and interactive way for educational purposes.
- - Which companies and sectors producted the most revenue?
+ - Which companies and sectors produced the most revenue?
  - How does market value and profit compare with the revenue gererated by these companies?
  - Whick companies should be considered for potential investments?